4 steps to take if someone is having a cardiac arrest

 Who can use a defibrillator?

 You don’t need to be trained to use a defibrillator – anyone can use it.
 There are clear instructions on how to attach the defibrillator pads.
 It then assesses the heart rhythm and will only instruct you to deliver a shock if it’s needed.
+You cannot deliver a shock accidentally, the defibrillator will only allow you to shock if it is needed.

 In a recent survey, three quarters of people said they wouldn’t feel confident enough to act if they saw someone having a cardiac arrest.
 With more CPR training and greater awareness, we can change that.